-This service provides nutritional education to women (pregnant, postpartum and breast-feeding), infants, and children to age 5.
-Through this federally funded program, participants receive vouchers to exchange for food items at participating vendors.
+This federally funded program provides nutritional education to women (pregnant, postpartum and breast-feeding), infants, and children to age 5.
 Eligibility is determined by category, residence, income and medical/nutritional risk.
 WIC also provides breastfeeding support, issuance of manual, multi-user and single-user electric breast pumps, along with health referrals and eating tips for you and your child.

 For more information about the Breastfeeding Peer Counselor Program for breastfeeding mothers participating in WIC, contact: